We Believe Through the Arts, All the Lives We Touch Are Elevated To a Higher Level

 The majority of hair is then removed using a machine, with any remaining hair being removed by hand using a dull knife, a process known as scudding.
 Depending on the end use of the leather, hides may be treated with enzymes to soften them in a process called "bating."
 But before bating, the pH of the collagen is brought down to a lower level so that enzymes might act on it.
 This process is known as "deliming."
 Once bating is complete, the hides and skins are treated with a mixture of common salt and sulphuric acid in case a mineral tanning is to be done.
 This is done to bring down the pH of collagen to a very low level so as to facilitate the penetration of mineral tanning agent into the substance.

-This process is known as "Pickling."
 The common salt penetrates the substance twice as fast as the acid and checks the ill effect of sudden drop of pH.

 Tanning can be performed with either vegetable or mineral methods.
 Before tanning, the skins are unhaired, degreased, desalted and soaked in water over a period of 6 hours to 2 days.
 To prevent damage of the skin by bacterial growth during the soaking period, biocides, such as pentachlorophenol, are used.